pantheon-systems/documentation/source/content/guides/drupal-9-migration/05-drupal-9-to-pantheon.md

 ## Create a Local Copy of the Old Site's Code

+Follow the steps in [Manually Migrate Sites to Pantheon](/migrate-manual#import-your-code) to:

+- Prepare a new Pantheon Drupal 9 Site
+- Copy files from the old platform to the Pantheon Drupal 9 Site
-Follow the steps in [Manually Migrate Sites to Pantheon](/migrate-manual#import-your-code) to create a Git-tracked local copy of the site.
-In that doc, export the database and files, but do not add them or upload any files.
-Return to this doc once you have created a full local backup of the old site.
+- Create a Git-tracked local copy of the Pantheon Drupal 9 Site
+- Export the database and files from the old platform, but do not add them or upload any files to Pantheon.

+Return to this doc once you have created a full local copy of the Pantheon Drupal 9 Site and have the database and files ready.

 ### Site Structure